 Tel: +44 (0)20 7300 1000

 DISCLOSURE: My thanks to One Aldwych who kindly invited me to stay at their London property.
-All views and Lobby Bar love are completely my own and I retain full editorial control.
+All views and Lobby Bar love are completely my own.
+This review is my honest opinion and I retain full editorial control.